php-sepa-xml/php-sepa-xml/README.md

 ));

 /*
- * Add the credit transfer(s).
-This method may be called
+ * Add a credit transfer to the payment.
+This method
- * more than once to add multiple transfers for the same
+ * may be called more than once to add multiple
- * payment information.
+ * transfers for the same payment.
  */
-$sepaFile->addCreditTransfer(array(
+$payment1->addCreditTransfer(array(
 	'id'					=> 'Id shown in bank statement',
 	'currency'				=> 'EUR',
 	'amount'				=> '0.02', // or as float: 0.02 or as integer: 2